baophamtd/betting-bot/README.md

 - **Reddit Parser**: Gathers posts and comments from specified subreddits.
 - **OddsAPI**: Interfaces with external APIs to retrieve betting odds.
-- **OpenAI Client**: Utilizes OpenAI's models to generate betting advice and insights.
+- **OpenAI Client**: Leverages a RAG-based OpenAI personal assistant to generate betting advice and insights.
 - **Telegram Bot Client**: Manages communication with Telegram for real-time updates.

 ## Getting Started